LaunchCodeEducation/lchs/src/chapters/dictionaries/exercises.rst

    a.
 The function searches the dictionary for the flavor and returns its cost.
    b.
 If the flavor is not in the dictionary, return a value of ``0``.

 #.
+After coding the ``return_cost`` function, run the program and examine the
+   output.
+Make sure your function behaves as expected before moving to the next step.
+Don't forget to assign different strings to the ``choice`` variable!
+#.
 Write a function called ``fanciest_flavor`` that takes a dictionary as a
    parameter.
 The function should return the key name for the most expensive choice in the dictionary.
+#.
+Uncomment the 3 indicated lines in ``main()``, then run the program several
+   times and examine the output.
+Change the prices in ``flavors`` after each run to make sure your function correctly identifies the most expensive ice cream flavor.

 .. raw:: html

    <iframe src="https://trinket.io/embed/python3/e377c26043" width="100%" height="600" frameborder="1" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 Part B: Keys from a Collection
 ------------------------------